 It can also cause muscle atrophy.
 Atrophy is where a person could lose some muscle tissue.
 Those who suffer from this condition could end up with a partial or total loss of movement and muscle control.

-Plus, many people have a lack of muscle control and dexterity, which can affect one’s ability to do normal every tasks and activities of daily living.
-Many times this leads to a person requiring help with those activities of daily living (ADL’s), which would require them to need extended long-term care services as they get older.
+Plus, many people lack muscle control and dexterity, which can affect one's ability to do normal tasks and activities-of-daily-living.
+Often, this leads to a person requiring help with those activities of daily living (ADL's), which would require them to need extended long-term care services as they get older.

 The causes of peripheral neuropathy include toxins such as alcohol and drug abuse.
 As Clapton's neuropathy is in his legs, rather than his hands, it is unlikely that his guitar-playing directly caused the condition.

 Clapton is quoted as saying drug and alcohol abuse was an issue for him.
 More common causes for people who suffer this condition include:

 - Injury or sudden trauma